 Finding a plug-in to install from the download page can be tricky; you will need to know the name and category of plugins you want to install.
-I maintain a list of plugins sorted by name, hosted on the Sibelius Blog, which tell the name and category, and the Sibelius versions supported.
+Philip Rothman maintains a list of plugins sorted by name, hosted on the Scoring Notes blog, which tell the name and category, and the Sibelius versions supported.
 Each entry links to the description in the plugin download page.
+As of Sibelius Ultimate version 2019.4, there is a Find box in the plugin installer, and you can type in all or part of a plugin name to quickly find it.